-Finally, the country analyses highlight a series of ways that Indigenous women, men, youth, and persons with disabilities contribute to the goals of the Paris Agreement: by protecting forests and biodiversity, increasing the amount of carbon dioxide sequestered; protecting and restoring customary rules, practices, and traditional livelihood activities; maintaining and transferring their knowledge and wisdom on how to adapt to harsh climatic conditions; and providing inspiring examples of food system resilience.
+Finally, each country analysis highlights a series of ways that indigenous women, men, youth and persons with disabilities contribute to the goals of the Paris Agreement: by protecting forests and biodiversity; protecting and restoring customary rules, practices, and traditional livelihood activities; maintaining and transferring their knowledge and wisdom on adapting to harsh climatic conditions; and, providing inspiring examples of food system resilience.

-This analytical work sets a baseline against which progress can be measured and encourages national participatory dialogues to enhance the inclusiveness of NDCs as they are further developed and implemented.
-The findings of the analysis can also serve as a lever for participatory policy engagement, enabling recognition of indigenous solutions to climate change and more systematic engagement of Indigenous Peoples’ networks and civil society in the review and enhancement of NDCs during 2022 and beyond.
-It represents a timely opportunity to foster a socially inclusive, gender-responsive, and human rights-based approach to national climate actions under the UNFCCC.
+This analytical work sets a baseline against which progress can be measured and encourages national participatory dialogue to enhance the inclusiveness of NDCs as they are further developed and implemented.
+The findings of the analysis can also serve as a lever for participatory policy engagement, enabling recognition of indigenous solutions to climate change and more systematic engagement of indigenous peoples’ networks and civil society in the review and enhancement of NDCs during 2022 and beyond.
+It represents a timely opportunity to foster a socially inclusive, gender-responsive, human rights-based approach to national climate actions under the UNFCCC.

-We hope this analytical work serves as a model for other climate processes and can inspire similar analysis in Africa, Latin America, and the Caribbean, and elsewhere in the world.
-It will be shared through the Local Communities and Indigenous Peoples Platform to showcase issues, opportunities, and approaches relating to the inclusion of the rights and knowledge of Indigenous women, men, youth and persons with disabilities in national policy pledges and processes.
+We hope this analytical work serves as a model for other climate processes and can inspire similar analyses in Africa, Latin America and the Caribbean and elsewhere in the world.
+It will be shared through the Local Communities and Indigenous Peoples Platform to showcase issues, opportunities and approaches relating to the inclusion of the rights and knowledge of indigenous women, men, youth and persons with disabilities in national policy pledges and processes.
 The regional synthesis report, and ten accompanying country analyses, will be launched at a side event at the UNFCCC Bonn Climate Change Conference in June this year.

 - Lakpa Nuri Sherpa, Environment Programme Coordinator, Asia Indigenous Peoples Pact